HMC Offers ATV Safety Advice As Camping Season Begins

-Doha, Qatar: The Hamad Injury Prevention Program (HIPP) of the Hamad Trauma Center is encouraging every rider, driver and their families to be aware of the“Know Before You Go” safety tips and recommendations to stay safe on their quad bikes or all-terrain vehicles (ATVs) during this year's camping season.
+(MENAFN- Gulf Times) The Hamad Injury Prevention Program (HIPP) of the Hamad Trauma Center is encouraging every rider, driver and their families to be aware of the "Know Before You Go" safety tips and recommendations to stay safe on their quad bikes or all-terrain vehicles ATVs during this year's camping season.

 The advice comes as data from the Qatar National Trauma Registry shows that 56 patients received moderate to severe injuries last year as a result of ATV use at the Sealine or Mesaieed areas, while 40% of these injured patients were younger than 15 years old.

-“More than 40% of ATV victims are younger than 15 years old.
-Quad bikes are not toys; their size, power and weight require complex decision-making, impulse control and strength, which are not present in young children,” said Dr. Aisha Abeid, Assistant Director of the HIPP.
+"More than 40% of ATV victims are younger than 15 years old.
+Quad bikes are not toys; their size, power and weight require complex decision-making, impulse control and strength, which are not present in young children," said Assistant Director of the HIPP Dr Aisha Abeid.

-HIPP“Know Before You Go” safety tips include: young children should not operate ATVs/quad bikes, do not operate quad bikes without PPE, ATVs should be used in designated areas and locations only.
+HIPP "Know Before You Go" safety tips include that young children should not operate ATVs/quad bikes; no one should operate quad bikes without PPE.; helmets, gloves, ankle boots and protective eyewear are needed to protect the quad bike driver in the event of a crash; ATVs should be used in designated areas and locations only; being under the direct supervision of the responsible authorities, like the Traffic Department, Mawater or Qatar Tourism and they are safely designed, maintained and monitored.

 Legal Disclaimer: